Ranitagd/purpleplum-java-assignment/README.md

 	(filter query param accepts customer to be filtered by Country, State, Email) (sorting is asc by default if not provided)
 	GET /api/customers/{id} - Get a customer by ID.
+	GET /api/customers/decrypt/{id} - Get a customer by ID with Decrypted Identifier Numbeer.
 	PUT /api/customers/{id} - Update a customer by ID.
 	DELETE /api/customers/{id} - Delete a customer by ID.